Idiopathic generalized epilepsy

 Idiopathic generalized epilepsy (IGE) is a group of epileptic disorders that are believed to have a strong underlying genetic basis.
+IGE is considered a subgroup of Genetic Generalized Epilepsy (GGE).
 Patients with an IGE subtype are typically otherwise normal and have no structural brain abnormalities.
 People also often have a family history of epilepsy and seem to have a genetically predisposed risk of seizures.
 IGE tends to manifest itself between early childhood and adolescence although it can be eventually diagnosed later.
 The genetic cause of some IGE types is known, though inheritance does not always follow a simple monogenic mechanism.